• Skip to primary navigation

 Why does my pesto taste bland?

-Several factors can dull the flavour of pesto, including insufficient seasoning, low-quality ingredients, overheating or prolonged exposure to air.
+Several factors can dull the flavor of pesto, including insufficient seasoning, low-quality ingredients, overheating or prolonged exposure to air.
 The absence of an acidic component, like lemon juice, may also contribute to a lack of brightness in the taste.

 Why does pesto turn brown?

-When exposed to air, pesto's vibrant green colour can turn brown due to a chemical reaction called enzymatic browning.
+When exposed to air, pesto's vibrant green color can turn brown due to a chemical reaction called enzymatic browning.
 This occurs when enzymes in the basil leaves react with oxygen, causing the chlorophyll pigments to break down.
 Acidic ingredients, such as lemon juice or vinegar, can help slow down this process.

 Can you use the basil stems to make pesto?

-While basil stems are edible and contain some flavour, they are generally not used as the primary ingredient in pesto.
+While basil stems are edible and contain some flavor, they are generally not used as the primary ingredient in pesto.
 The stems can be tough and fibrous, which may result in a less desirable texture.
 It is best to use just the tender basil leaves.

 What's the best way to store pesto?